Keibert Ruiz Player Props: Nationals vs. Astros

 Keibert Ruiz At The Plate

-- Ruiz has eight doubles, seven home runs and 15 walks while hitting .240.
+- Ruiz is hitting .235 with eight doubles, seven home runs and 15 walks.

-- Looking at the 52 games he has played this year, he's hit a home run in six of them (11.5%), and in 3.2% of his trips to the plate.
+- He has hit a home run in 11.3% of his games this season, and 3.2% of his chances at the plate.

-- Ruiz has an RBI in 20 of 52 games this year, with multiple RBI in four of them.
+- Ruiz has driven in a run in 20 games this year (37.7%), including four games with more than one RBI (7.5%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.